 Project Coordination Unit (PCU) – Cash Transfer Program

-A PCU in MoWCS will be established to support the temporary cash transfers provided through this AF and the PCU will comprise of existing staff and structures as much as possible.
-No new recruitment will therefore be required for the implementation.
+A PCU in MoWCS will be established to support the temporary cash transfers provided through the AF and the PCU will comprise of existing staff and structures as much as possible.
+No new recruitment will therefore be required for the implementation of the activities scaled-up through the AF.
 The PCU will comprise of Director, Planning, Chief Financial Officer (CFO)/Officer, Director of National Secretariat for Elders (NSE) and Director of National Secretariat for Persons with Disabilities (NSPD) under the MoWCS and an officer from the National Planning Department (NPD).
 The Deputy Project Director along with the Accounts Officer of the Social Safety Nets Project (SSNP - P156056) PMU will also be designated to this PCU.
 Additional support staff with experience of working in Bank projects may also be seconded as required.
 The PCU will be responsible for day to day management and coordination.

 The Director of Planning in the MoWCS who has prior experience of working in Bank operations will lead the day to day management and overall coordination of the Cash Transfer.